reinator/tutorial_metabarcoding/_pages/text_editor_nano.md

 * Finally, the **last line** shows some shortcuts that you will probably want to use while editing your file.

 ### Editing the file
 The process of putting data into the file is pretty straightforward.
 You just need to type the text you want to include.
-The <kbd>Enter</kbd> (↵) key will skip to the next line.
+The `Enter`(↵) key will skip to the next line.
 And to delete text, just do like in any other text editor, using either backspace (←) or delete (DEL) keys.
 To navigate across the file, you can use the arrow keys (↑ ↓ ← →).

 You can play around and add any text you want to:
 ![](/images/nano_02.PNG)

 ### Saving the changes
 To save the changes that you have made to the file, use the shortcut Ctrl+O (always lower case!).
 Nano will ask the name you want to give to the modified version of the file.
-If you want to keep the original file name, just press the `↵ Return` key.
+If you want to keep the original file name, just press `Enter`.
 ![](/images/nano_03.PNG)

 After saving the modified version, Nano will return to the first page.
 If you want to leave Nano, you need to use the shortcut Ctrl+X. If any modifications have been done between the last save action and the moment you try to leave Nano, it will ask you if you want to save the modifications into a new file: